John Francis Kavanagh: Rome

-In 1929 he won a RCA travelling scholarship which took him to Paris, Berlin and Vienna.
+In 1929 he won a RCA travelling scholarship which took him to Paris, Berlin, Munich and Vienna.
 Then in 1930 with "Workers Lifting Steel" he won the Rome Scholarship in Sculpture (British Prix de Rome) to study for two years at the British School in Rome; he received a grant from the trustees of the Bird Fund of the Royal Academy to stay until 1933.
 "Workers Lifting Steel", a relief of labourers shifting a heavy girder, was described at the time 'as good as anything of the kind by a student that we have ever seen' It was posthumously cast in bronze by the Leicester Galleries in 1994.
 Another work from this period was the head of Colin St Clair Oakes, which exhibited in 1934.

 He followed the tradition of classical sculpture and the human figure, as shown by some of the work at this period.
-His work "Classical Male Athletes" from this period was recently included in the exhibition "The Mythic Method: Classicism in British Art 1920-1950" at the Pallant House Gallery.
+His work "Classical Male Athletes" from this period was included in the 2016 exhibition "The Mythic Method: Classicism in British Art 1920-1950" at the Pallant House Gallery.

 Two of the works from this period that were exhibited at the Royal Academy in 1933 were Tanith and Wanda Tiburzzi, which also won the bronze medal at the Paris Salon in 1935.
 Wanda Tiburzzi was an Italian woman that he persuaded to model for him.

 "Mr Kavanagh first saw his subject in Rome, when driving in the gardens of the Villa Borghese.
 After great difficulty, he traced the woman, and was able to arrange for the sculpture which has since attained such renown."

+A review of the Royal Academy Exhibition by Kineton Parker in Apollo remarked that "In the Central Hall is a strange, somewhat uncouth knobbly figure of a woman, "Tanith", in bronze, life-size, by John F. Kavanagh, who is a Prix de Rome 1930 Scholar.
+It has originality, and is its author's most important work to date.
+He has, however, two others in the exhibition; a bust "Wanda Tiburzzi", and one of an old Italian.
+Both are full of character, and if we combine this feeling for character with the fresh feeling for form in "Tanith", there seems to be a considerable chance of the making of a fine sculptor of this definitely plastic artist."

+Much of his work was left in storage in Rome and was destroyed during the war.
+There were difficulties importing his "statue of Venus" into Britain in 1936 for exhibition at the Royal Academy because statues were classed as 'tombstones' and therefore liable for duty.